dongwei1125/theme-dark/README.en.md

 ## Switch

-If you have a chalk theme, a dark theme, two themes free to switch, then this way is best for you.
+If you have a chalk theme, a dark theme, two themes free to switch, then the following is best for you.

 ```javascript
 import 'element-ui/lib/theme-chalk/index.css';